-Rumi was a member of the Advisory Board of the British Olympic Association for the London 2012 Olympic Games, and in 2009 was awarded the CBE for charitable services.
+Rumi was awarded a CBE for charitable services in 2009 and served as a member of the Advisory Board of the British Olympic Association for the London 2012 Olympic Games.

-In addition to this work, Rumi will be looking to take an active role in areas such as international development, social mobility, entrepreneurship and ensuring equal opportunities for all within society.
+In parliament, he takes an active interest in areas such as health, international development, social mobility, entrepreneurship and ensuring equal opportunities for all within society.

 0207 219 5353